jadamsowers/trailhead/FAMILY_MANAGEMENT_IMPLEMENTATION.md

 - All family management endpoints require authentication
 - Users can only access their own family members
-- Keycloak handles authentication and user management
+- Clerk handles authentication and user management
 - JWT tokens used for API authorization
 - Cascade deletes ensure data integrity